 Funding

 Applications will be reviewed by a U of T panel.
-While we encourage a broad range of proposals, the application should clearly articulate an actionable applied research problem that a graduate student can complete over the course of the internship (assistance with project scoping will be available to successful applicants).
+While we encourage a broad range of proposals, the application should clearly articulate an actionable applied research problem that a graduate student can complete over the course of the internship.